gibbsjosh/docs/content/tools/plugins/JenkinsPlugin.md

 tags: "tools Jenkins SDK Integration Java"
 -->

-[Jenkins](https://jenkins.io/) is a continuous integration (CI) application that can be used to build, deploy and run applications.
-The Contrast Jenkins Plugin is a tool for integrating Contrast with your Jenkins CI instance.
-You can use it to test your connection to Contrast and verify your build with threshold conditions.
+[Jenkins](https://jenkins.io/) is a continuous integration (CI) system that can be used to build, deploy and run applications.
+The Contrast Jenkins Plugin allows you to report vulnerabilities as part of your build results.
+This can be especially helpful when setting up gated deployments such as in pull request (PR) build jobs.

+## How it works

+The Contrast agent communicates with the Contrast Jenkins plugin by way of TeamServer.
+When the Contrast agent sends vulnerability data to TeamServer, it can include build information like the job name, build number, or application version.
+Later, when a build completes, the Contrast Jenkins plugin checks to see how many vulnerabilities have been reported to TeamServer for a given application.
+If the number of vulnerabilities exceeds the threshold you've set, the plugin fails the build.
+From start to finish, these steps are:

+1. Jenkins builds and deploys the application to be tested.
+1. The application starts with the Contrast agent instrumenting requests.
+1. Tests exercise the application.
+1. The Contrast agent reports vulnerabilities to TeamServer.
+1. The Contrast Jenkins Plugin queries TeamServer to retrieve application vulnerabilities
+1. The Contrast Jenkins Plugin fails the Jenkins build if more vulnerabilities are found than threshold you've defined.

+By default, the Contrast Jenkins plugin will query TeamServer for vulnerabilities reported after the time when the Jenkins job began.
+This is useful in environments where only one version of an application is running at a time.

+If you're testing more than one version of the application at the same time, querying vulnerabilities by time reported will cause the Contrast plugin to retrieve vulnerabilities from other running builds.
+To query only the vulnerabilities for a specific version of the application, the Contrast Jenkins plugin allows you to specify application version tags.
+You can use one of the pre-defined tag formats or provide your own tag.

 ## Configuring Jenkins